- GW Home

+GW Home

 	Think Sustainability.
 Think Justice.
 Make Eco-Equity.

-The Office of Sustainability and the Honey W. Nashman Center for Civic Engagement and Public Service are providing an opportunity to support GW students in their social entrepreneurial efforts to address environmental and social justice issues in Washington, D.C.
-The grant comes as part of the ongoing collaboration between The George Washington University and Siemens Industry, Inc., Building Technologies Division, and is part of their joint commitment to environmental and social sustainability.
+	The Office of Sustainability and the Honey W. Nashman Center for Civic Engagement and Public Service provide a biennial opportunity to support GW students in their social entrepreneurial efforts to address environmental and social justice issues in Washington, D.C.
+Applications are due January 27, 2017.

 	Read more about the first round of funding in 2015: